Sid672/Rangoli/README.md

 #  Steps to draw:
-First, we need a python turtle library so, import turtle library to draw shapes and patterns.
+First, we need python turtle library so, import turtle library to draw shapes and patterns.

 ```python
 import turtle